openminted/alvis-docker/openminted-components/segmenter/README.md

 * corpus is composed of xmi files

-* model is the folder where the produced TEES SVM  model is stored
+* output is the folder where the produced files are stored

 ## Run from the command line